hantswilliams/HHA_504_2023/WK2/assignment2.md

 ### **Instructions**:

 #### **1. Setting Up Your Flask Application**:
 - Initiate a new Flask application.
 You can use one of my to start.
+I would recommend WK2 -> `flaskapp_0`, or if you want to go off of the more advanced modular version, please see `flaskapp_1`
 - Integrate Jinja templating to set up a homepage (`base.html`) for your app.
-- Use Pandas to load data from a provided file (choose a format: CSV, JSON).
+- **OPTIONAL**: Use Pandas to load data from a provided file (choose a format: CSV, JSON).
 Ensure that your data file is less than 10MB for efficient loading.
   - Display the data on your homepage using a basic table.
+  - The code that you will want to modify is found in the `app.py` file and in the `data.html` files

 #### **2. Deploying on Azure App Service**:
 - Deploy your Flask application to Azure App Service.